adi0319/items_project/README.md

 ## Set Up
 1. Install the Linux-based virtual machine.
 This will require installing [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
     - To ensure that the same working environment is used, make sure to use [this vagrantfile](Vagrantfile)
     - After installing or if you simply need to bring the vm back online, use the commands `vagrant up` followed by `vagrant ssh`
 2. Navigate to the `/vagrant` directory and clone this project
 3. Change directory to the project: `cd items_project`
 4. Set up the database by running this command: `python models.py`
 5. Run the app: `python views.py`

+## Author
+Adilene Pulgarin